projectkudu/AzureResourceExplorer/README.md

 # ARMExplorer
 This project has dependencies on OAuth authentication.

-Note: Guest user scenarios are not supported
+Note: Guest user scenarios are not supported.

 ## Instructions
 1. Clone this repository to your local drive.